louthy/language-ext/README.md

 __Twitter:__
 https://twitter.com/paullouth

+## Supporting language-ext

+language-ext is an MIT-licensed open source project.
+Its ongoing development is made possible thanks to the support by these awesome [backers](/BACKERS.md).
+If you'd like to join them, check out the [language-ext Patreon campaign](https://www.patreon.com/louthy).

 ## Introduction
 One of the great features of C#6+ is that it allows us to treat static classes like namespaces.
 This means that we can use static